 - Getting a flavor of how people interact with your store.
 How you think users navigate your pages is often not how it in reality.
 You may find that they don’t read your product pages from top to bottom but scroll up and down, sometimes several times.
 This can be an indication that they’re looking for something like your returns policy, for example, but are struggling to find it.

 - Spotting bugs and page errors.
-If your upsell pop-up isn’t triggering properly on a particular browser and the breaks the page, how would you ever know without watching session recordings?
+If your upsell pop-up isn’t triggering properly on a particular browser and breaks the page, how would you ever know without watching session recordings?

 - Honing in on the parts of your sales funnel that are losing the most visitors.
 The handy filter in Hotjar lets you just view sessions where the user visited your cart page if, for example, you believe there’s an issue on that page.

 Visitor Intelligence Tool #4 – Form Analytics

 Unless you’re on Shopify Plus, using an alternative checkout like Funnel Buildr, or have customizable products.
 This tool may not be relevant as it can’t be installed on your regular Shopify Checkout.

 But for any of the above cases, it’s an extremely insightful tool.

 It’s no secret that people who interact with your web forms are showing a higher intention to convert.
-That’s why using a form-analytics tool can unlock hidden profits because it can reveal at which form field, users are abandoning your form.
+That’s why using a form-analytics tool can unlock hidden profits.
+Also, it can reveal which form field, users are abandoning your form.

-Once you understand what’s causing the issue, you can fix it, just like a travel retailer, Expedia.com did to the tune of a $12m increase in annual revenue by deleting an unnecessary field.
+Once you understand what’s causing the issue, you can fix it.
+Just like Expedia.com did to the tune of a $12m increase in annual revenue by deleting an unnecessary field.

 Form-analytics tools can help identify numerous issues, including: